History Advising Guide

 Following an academic plan will help you stay on track to graduate in four years.

-To see a sample graduation plan for this major, please click here.
+To see a sample graduation plan for History, please click here.
 Degree plans provide only a suggested schedule; make sure to meet with your academic advisor to find the actual schedule that is right for you.

 For additional degree information, visit the undergraduate bulletin.